danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 That usually means I gravitate toward material that's educational or practical - explanations that deepen my understanding, or concrete examples of how a tool can be used to solve a real problem.
 By contrast, I've learned to skip content that exists purely to provoke a reaction.
 If the entire premise is *Will AI destroy everything?* or *Nothing will ever be the same again!*, there's rarely anything actionable hiding underneath.

-The practical effect of this shift has been noticeable.
 Tuning out fear-driven narratives frees up mental bandwidth to focus on things that compound over time: learning new tools, integrating AI into my workflow as an engineer, and using it to reduce friction in everyday tasks.
 That's my Circle of Influence.
-It's not about predicting where AI will be in 2040; it's about deciding where my attention goes this week.
+It's not about predicting where AI will be a decade from now; it's about deciding where my attention goes this week.
 For me, that's been a far better use of cognitive energy than worrying about futures I can't control.

 ## Closing Thoughts

-AI is fascinating and important, and there will always be questions about where it's headed.
+AI is fascinating and important, and it's natural to wonder where it's headed.
 But not all predictions are equally worth listening to.
 By understanding how our minds are wired, how predictions really stack up, and where our real influence lies, it's possible to cut through the hype and make your attention work for you, not against you.

 ## TODO
 * edit